FinanceNik/duolingo-analysis/readme.md

 ---

 ## Step-by-step guide

-1. Download your Duolingo data from [here](https://drive-thru.duolingo.com/access) (you need to be logged in)
+1. Download your Duolingo data from [here](https://www.duolingo.com/settings/account) (you need to be logged in)
+2. Scroll down to the "Export My Data" section and click on "Request Export" (Export can take up to 30 Days, but usually takes only a few hours)
-2. Unzip the downloaded file
+3. Unzip the downloaded file
-3. Run the tool with the following command: python3 main.py
+4. Run the tool with the following command: python3 main.py
-4. Go to the import data section and select the unzipped file
+5. Go to the import data section and select the unzipped file
-5. Upload your data and go to the "your review" section
+6. Upload your data and go to the "your review" section
-6. Choose whether to analyze data as a whole or by language
+7. Choose whether to analyze data as a whole or by language
-7. Enjoy the insights!
+8. Enjoy the insights!

+---